Hewlbern/Freshdesk_generator/Readme.md

 To run these scripts in a bash file, simple write the scripts as normal (i.e., python3 generator.sqlite.py; SQLite.sql;).

  """The majority of the program is run through the python script listed, the SQL is an easy next step."""

+ """ The SQL scripts require more time input to get perfect, but is a good demonstration of how one would analyse this dataset"""

+ #### I tend to use Python for data analysis where possible as i'm very proficient with it.